SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/monitoring-templates.md

 ---
-title: Monitoring Templates
-description: >-
-  Monitoring Templates are designed to make it as easy as possible for you to analyze system performance and simplify the performance monitoring of your Windows environments.
+description: Monitoring Templates are designed to make it as easy as possible for you to analyze system performance and simplify the performance monitoring of your Windows environments.
-author: Andrea Budisa
-date: 21/6/2017
 ---

 # Monitoring Templates